Depression Models (2019-pr.)

-After preparing the surface as usual, put a layer of paint down.
-While it’s still wet, use dry cotton rags to remove the paint.
+Put a slightly thinned layer of paint down.
+While it’s still wet, use dry cotton rags to remove it.
 Use as many rags as it takes, until they come away only barely smudged.
-Then use a pencil to freehand a perfect circle.
-Expect to fail in this, it’s very difficult.
+Attempt to freehand a perfect circle with a pencil.
 After a few days, when the surface has completely dried, repeat the process with a new color.
-The circle will then be mostly rubbed off, but there will be a ghost of it to guide the next attempt, which should come out a little better.
-Continue to repeat these processes until the product warms your sad old shitty heart.
+The circle will then be mostly rubbed off, but there will be a visible ghost to guide the next attempt, which should come out a little better.
+Continue to repeat these processes until the shape and chroma achieve harmony.

 20 x 16” oil, graphite/ polyester mounted on canvas 2019